saeedahassan/saeedahassan/README.md

 - 👋 Hi, I’m @saeedahassan
 - 👀 I’m interested in Mobile & Web Development,Data Science & Analysis,Information Security,AI/Machine Learning/Deep Learning.
 - 🌱 I’m currently exploring Tableau, Quantum Computation & Project Management.
-- 📫 How to reach me eng.saeed-hassan@outlook.com
+- 📫 How to reach me eng.saeed-hassan@outlook.com, you can also check some of my data oriented projects [Here](https://www.kaggle.com/saeedhassan)

 <!---
 themanonmoon90/themanonmoon90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.